 4. Chicago Hot Dog

-Anyone from Chicago will tell you that their hot dogs are the best in the nation.
+Anyone from Chicago will tell you their hot dogs are the best in the nation.
 A Chicago-style dog is an all-beef sausage in a poppy seed bun and topped with yellow mustard, chopped white onions, tomato slices, neon green pickle relish, sport peppers, a dill pickle and a dash of celery salt.
-You can buy one at various stands and restaurants throughout the city.
+You can buy one at stands and restaurants across the city.

 5. Deep Dish Pizza

-Various regions in the United States are known for different styles of pizza.
-Chicago’s specialty is a very unique type of pizza called deep dish.
-This type of pizza is baked in a pan that gives it an especially raised crust, and is topped with heaps of tomato sauce and cheese.
-One of the best places to try deep dish pizza is Giordano’s, with several locations near the University of Illinois.
+Chicago’s specialty is a very unique pizza called deep dish.
+This type of pizza is baked in a pan that gives it an especially raised crust, and it’s topped with heaps of tomato sauce and cheese.
+One of the best places to try deep-dish pizza is Giordano’s, with several locations near the University of Illinois.

 6. Babcock Ice Cream

 Bratwurst, a type of sausage made from pork, is another delicious Wisconsin staple.
-You can give one a try at various restaurants around Madison, a baseball game at Miller Park in Milwaukee, or at most other Wisconsin establishments.
+You can try one at various restaurants around Madison, a baseball game at Miller Park in Milwaukee, or at most other Wisconsin establishments.

 8. Mackinac Island Fudge

-Mackinac Island, located in Michigan, is known for banning cars on the entire island.
-Most residents and tourists opt to use bicycles for their transportation.
+Mackinac Island in Michigan is known for banning cars on the entire island.
+Most residents and tourists use bicycles instead.
 However, the island is also well known for its delicious fudge.
-There are various fudge shops all across the island, and over 10,000 lbs of the treat are produced there every single day.
+There are various fudge shops producing a whopping 10,000 lbs there every single day.